Your Court of Protection Solicitors in Manchester: AFG Law

 - Emergency Applications and Urgent Medical Treatment – In urgent cases, such as life-threatening medical decisions or safeguarding concerns, the Court of Protection can act quickly.
 Emergency hearings can be listed in a matter of days, or even hours in extreme circumstances, to deal with issues such as medical procedures, interim orders to protect the Protected Person’s health or safety, or to resolve matters as to protection from abuse or exploitation

-For specialist legal advice and support, contact our Court of Protection Solicitors at AFG Law by email at privateclients@afglaw.co.uk.
-You may also contact us today via phone on 01204 920106, and one of our experts will be happy to book in an appointment to discuss your Court of Protection requirements.
+For specialist legal advice and support, contact our Court of Protection Solicitors in Manchester by email at privateclients@afglaw.co.uk.
+You may also contact us today via phone on 01204 920106.
+One of our experts will be happy to book in an appointment to discuss your Court of Protection requirements.

 AFG Law has a number of offices based in the Greater Manchester area, with offices in Bolton, Bury and Stockport, and we are therefore the perfect legal advisor for anyone seeking advice from Court of Protection Solicitors in Manchester or the surrounding area.